Creek Street, Brisbane

 Creek Street is a major street in the central business district of Brisbane, Queensland, Australia.
-The street follows a one-way south–north direction, starting at the beginning of Charlotte Street and cutting through Elizabeth Street, Queen Street, Adelaide Street, and Ann Street before coming to an end at Turbot Street in the northern end of the CBD.
-Creek Street was named for the filled-in creek over which it was constructed, and is an exception to the convention of parallel streets in the CBD being named after male royals.
+The street follows a one–way south–north direction, starting at the intersection of Charlotte and Eagle streets, and cutting through Elizabeth Street, Queen Street, Adelaide Street and Ann Street before coming to an end at Turbot Street in the northern end of the CBD.
+Creek Street was named for the infilled creek over which it was constructed, and is an exception to the convention of parallel streets in the CBD being named after male royals.